-Prior to starting his private practice, Dr. Bernard Lee was a director at Tan Tock Seng Hospital's Pain Management Unit from 2002 to 2006, where he played the key role in starting up and establishing the hospital's Pain Clinic.
-He was also instrumental in establishing the Women's Pain Centre at KK Women's and Children's Hospital in 2009, where he was a director of the Women's Pain Centre until 2018.
+Prior to this, Dr. Lee served as a pain director at Tan Tock Seng Hospital's Pain Management Unit from 2002 to 2006, where he played a key role in starting and establishing the hospital's Pain Clinic.
+He was also instrumental in setting up the Women's Pain Centre at KK Women's and Children's Hospital in 2009, and served as pain director of the hospital's Women's Pain Centre until 2018.

-Dr. Bernard Lee has also contributed to the education sector, as a clinical lecturer at the National University of Singapore from 2011 to 2017, and an associate professor lecturer at the Faculty of Medicine and Surgery at the University of Santo Tomas, Philippines from 2011 to 2018.
+An advocate of knowledge sharing, Dr. Lee was a clinical lecturer at the National University of Singapore Faculty of Medicine from 2011 to 2017, and an adjunct associate professor at the Faculty of Medicine and Surgery at the University of Santo Tomas, Philippines from 2011 to 2018.
+Today, he remains active as a key opinion leader in several pain specialty interest groups and pharmaceutical platforms, and regularly conducts talks and training sessions in the public and professional arenas.

-Dr. Bernard Lee graduated from the National University of Singapore with a Bachelor's degree in Medicine and Surgery in 1994, and obtained a Master of Medicine (Anaesthesiology) in 1999.
-In 2003, he became a fellow of the Faculty of Pain Medicine of the Australian and New Zealand College of Anaesthetists.
-He is also currently a member of the Singapore Society of Anaesthesiologists and the Pain Association of Singapore.
+Dr. Lee graduated from the National University of Singapore with a Bachelor of Medicine and Bachelor of Surgery (MBBS), and obtained a Master of Medicine (Anaesthesiology) from the same university.
+He is also a fellow of the Faculty of Pain Medicine of the Australian and New Zealand College of Anaesthetists and a member of the Singapore Society of Anaesthesiologists and the Pain Association of Singapore.

-DR. LOH FOO KEONG JEFFREYExecutive Director and Chief Operating Officer
+DR. LOH FOO KEONG JEFFREY

+Executive Director and Chief Operating Officer

 Dr. Loh Foo Keong Jeffrey was appointed as the Executive Director and Chief Operating Officer of the Group on 5 July 2019.
 He is responsible for the overall business operations of the Group.
-Dr. Jeffrey Loh has 19 years of experience in the medical field.
+Dr. Jeffrey Loh has 20 years of experience in the medical field.
 Between 2001 to 2007, Dr. Jeffrey Loh worked as a house officer and medical officer in various hospital departments within the National Healthcare Group, namely the departments of respiratory medicine, obstetrics and gynaecology, orthopaedics, Accident & Emergency, and neurosurgery.
 In particular, during the SARS outbreak in Singapore in 2003, Dr. Jeffrey Loh was actively engaged in running the SARS Intensive Care Unit at Tan Tock Seng Hospital.
 He joined Lian Clinic as a primary care physician in 2006.
 He was accredited as a Family Physician by the Singapore Medical Council in 2012.
 Dr. Jeffrey Loh is also presently a Designated Workplace Doctor by the Ministry of Manpower.

 Dr. Jeffrey Loh graduated from the National University of Singapore in 2001 with a Bachelor's degree in Medicine and Surgery.
-In 2012, he obtained a graduate diploma in Occupational Medicine from the National University of Singapore.
+In 2012, he obtained a Graduate Diploma in Occupational Medicine from the National University of Singapore.

-MR. CHONG WENG HOE Independent Non-executive Director
+MR. CHONG WENG HOE

+Independent Non-executive Director

-Mr. Chong Weng Hoe was appointed Independent Non-executive Director of the Company on 17 June 2020.
+Mr. Chong Weng Hoe was appointed as the Independent Non-executive Director of the Company on 17 June 2020.
 Mr. Chong is currently the Executive Vice President of TÜV SÜD Asia Pacific Pte.
-Ltd., a position he has held since 2016, where he supervise a global network of wireless laboratories.
+Ltd., a position he has held since 2016, where he oversees a global network of wireless laboratories.
 He has held numerous positions within TÜV SÜD PSB Pte.
 Ltd. since 1991 where he joined as an engineer and was subsequently promoted to vice president, senior vice president, chief executive officer and then a director of the board.
-Mr. Chong was an independent director of Regal International Group Ltd. from 2008 to 2019, and is presently also an independent director of Keong Hong Holdings Limited, both of which are listed on the mainboard of the SGX-ST. Mr. Chong is presently an independent director of HC Surgical Specialist Limited which is listed on Catalist.
+Mr. Chong was an independent director of Regal International Group Ltd. from 2008 to 2019, and is presently an independent director of Keong Hong Holdings Limited, both of which are listed on the mainboard of the SGX-ST. Mr. Chong is presently an independent director of HC Surgical Specialist Limited and ISEC Healthcare Ltd; both of which are listed on Catalist.
+Mr Chong was appointed as independent director of ISEC Healthcare Ltd. on 1 July 2021.